-On March 18, 2020 Owl Capital Corp. ("Owl") closed its previously announced Qualifying Transaction with Eros Resources Corp. ("Eros") and Demerara whereby Owl acquired Demerara and Eros and thereby acquired a 75% interest in the Oro Cruz Gold Project in California with respect to the acquisition of an exclusive option to acquire an aggregate 75% interest in the Oro Cruz Gold Project.
+On March 18, 2020 Owl Capital Corp. ("Owl") closed its previously announced Qualifying Transaction with Eros Resources Corp. ("Eros") and Demerara whereby Owl acquired Demerara and Eros and thereby acquired the 75% interest in the Oro Cruz Gold project in California.
 As a result of closing the Qualifying Transaction the company changed its name to Southern Empire Resources Corp. and was listed as a Tier 2 mining issuer on the TSX Venture Exchange.

-Work continues on the property by Southern Empire.
-They need to spend \$2.1 million US to earn the 75% interest.
+Southern Empire continues work on the property as they need to spend \$2.1 million US to earn the 75% interest.